 The data collected on the social circles of the initial suspects is compared with the initial findings of the investigation, so that certain people can be added to the list of suspects.
-Almost systematically, for each suspect, they search for their 5 most regular contacts, request their fadettes and, depending on the telephone activity observed (in particular on the day of the alleged acts), decide whether or not to add new people to their list of suspects.
+Almost systematically, for each suspect, they search for their 5 most regular contacts, request their fadettes and, depending on the telephone activity observed (in were accused of preparing violent actions against law enforcement personnel in France.
+One of the factors that triggered the investigation was a trip by one of the accused to Kurdistan to fight with the People's Defense Units (YPG), un groupe militant kurde en Syrie.